Marcelofilho07/AutoBattle2/README.md

 ## BattleField.h

 Once again, some unnecessary includes.
-First iostream for the same previous reason, we're not using it.
+First, iostream for the same previous reason, we're not using it.
 "Grid.h" could be forward declared since we're only using a pointer to it here.
-I like to avoid using "using namespace" so I will also be removed.
+I like to avoid using "using namespace" so it will also be removed.

 For the class itself, all members are declared as public.
 We're going to change this and expose as public only what is needed like the Setup function and some getters.
 For the members we are going to make a lot of changes.